 NP = net percolation;

-- ΔS = change in water storage within the cover system profile; and
+ΔS = change in water storage within the cover system profile; and

-- ITF = interflow (assumed to be zero)
+ITF = interflow (assumed to be zero)

-Precipitation was measured at site with at tipping bucket rain gauge to measure rainfall and measured SWE of 0.15 and 0.22 kg/m2.
-Daily spring melt was estimated by the degree-day method with a degree day coefficient of 2.74 mm/degree-day C and an estimated snow ripening period of seven days (USDA, 2004).
+Precipitation was measured at site with a TBRG to measure rainfall.
+Daily spring melt was estimated using a combination of data collected from the February 22, 2022 snow survey, and the degree-day method with a degree day coefficient of 2.74 mm/degree-day °C and an estimated snow ripening period of seven days (USDA, 2004).

-Runoff is not measured at the PAG field trials but was estimated during spring freshet and large rainfall events based on Okane's experience at sites where runoff is monitored.
+Runoff is not measured at the PAG field cover trials but was estimated during spring freshet and large rainfall events based on Okane's experience at sites where runoff is monitored.
 At similar sites, to produce a runoff event of 1 mm, rainfall events of at least 10 mm were required in periods of ~24 hours or less.
 Based on these findings, runoff events were estimated for the monitoring period as approximately 10% of daily rainfall totals exceeding 10 mm during spring and summer months.
+This may vary depending on the frequency and intensity of daily rainfall events.
 Snowmelt is also considered to be runoff when ground conditions are still frozen.

-The primary purpose of the water balance is to estimate net percolation rates.
-Net percolation was estimated based on changes in water storage in the compacted clay layer, suction gradients, and conservative flow limitations of a barrier layer (hydraulic conductivity equal to or lesser than 10-7 cm/s).
+The primary purpose of the water balance is to estimate NP rates which was estimated based on changes in water storage in the compacted clay layer, suction gradients, and conservative flow limitations of a barrier layer (hydraulic conductivity equal to or lesser than 10^{-7} cm/s).

-The water balance is an indirect method of calculating net percolation.
-Therefore, the uncertainty associated with the individual components of the water balance are compounded when estimating net percolation.
+The water balance is an indirect method of calculating NP.
+Therefore, the uncertainty associated with the individual components of the water balance are compounded when estimating NP.
 Water balance uncertainties are constrained to the extent possible using engineering judgement.
-The estimated net percolation rates and patterns determined using the water balance method generally support the conceptual model, and as such support the suitability of the water balance method for this site.
+The estimated NP rates and patterns determined using the water balance method generally support the conceptual model, and as such support the suitability of the water balance method for this site.
 Numerical modelling methods were used in development of the water balance